As a new developer, I don't feel like I have a lot to share.

 After you have written and published your articles, republish them on Dev.to and link back to your website.
 Over time, this will generate backlinks to your website, and search engines will find your content more quickly.

 If you have passion projects, make sure each of them is linking back to your site in the footer.
-If you don't want people to see the link, then you can make the color: transparent; in CSS. (:

 Google has a Search Engine Console where you can claim your website, and then submit your sitemap.